m4r35n357/ODE-Playground/README.md

 Currently the method requires manual editing of a shell script, chaos-scan (note the Lorenz system is uncommented below).
 The chaos-scan script calls the ic script to generate six "nearby" trajectories over a range of a chosen ODE parameter.
-These trajectories are then processed in the following order by chaos-distance.py to generate a summary.
+These trajectories are then processed in the following order by chaos-distance.py to generate a colour-coded summary, with data suitable for plotting.
 * Unbounded solutions are identified by length of the truncated results file
 * Converged solutions are identified by the final separation being smaller than the initial separation
-* Limit cycles are identified by strict proportionality of final to to initial separation ove two different runs
+* Limit cycles are identified by proportionality of final to to initial separation over two different runs
-* Chaotic solutions are identified by worst separation being independent of initial separation
+* Chaotic solutions are identified by final separation being independent of the initial separation
-* Remaining solutions are ripe for investigation!
+* Remaining solutions are marked as unclassified for further investigation
 ```
 #!/bin/sh

+#  Thomas
+#  Example: time -p ./chaos-scan .010 .350 .01 10000 .000001 2>/dev/null | tee /tmp/results
+#  Lorenz
+#  Example: time -p ./chaos-scan 180.65 181.15 .01 10000 .000001 2>/dev/null | tee /tmp/results
+#  Rabinovich–Fabrikant
+#  Example: time -p ./chaos-scan .100 .350 .0005 50000 .000000001 2>/dev/null | tee /tmp/results

 start=$1
 end=$2